merc1er/bitcoin-vending-machine/README.md

 For now, this is a browser-based application which means the app is going to run on a full-screen browser.

-Hardware requirement: *rest to come* (for now a touch screen will suffice)
 Software requirement: this is a Python3 app.
 Then download the required libraries with the following command:

 ```shell